DanielB159/GazeDetectorDataClient/README.md

 This client will be used for data collection for netural network training - a CNN for gaze detection.

 #### Architecture
-We will use electron.js to build the desktop app, and next.js for the front end code.
+We will use python's Tkinter to build the desktop app, and relevant SDK's for handeling the communication with the camera and the glasses.

 #### Libraries
 The used python libraries are listed in .devcontainer/requirements.txt file.
 To install them run the following command in the terminal command: